laravel/docs/sanctum.md

 If you are having trouble authenticating with your application from an SPA that executes on a separate subdomain, you have likely misconfigured your CORS (Cross-Origin Resource Sharing) or session cookie settings.

-You should ensure that your application's CORS configuration is returning the `Access-Control-Allow-Credentials` header with a value of `True` by setting the `supports_credentials` option within your application's `cors` configuration file to `true`.
+You should ensure that your application's CORS configuration is returning the `Access-Control-Allow-Credentials` header with a value of `True`.
+This may be accomplished by setting the `supports_credentials` option within your application's `config/cors.php` configuration file to `true`.

-In addition, you should enable the `withCredentials` option on your global `axios` instance.
-Typically, this should be performed in your `resources/js/bootstrap.js` file:
+In addition, you should enable the `withCredentials` option on your application's global `axios` instance.
+Typically, this should be performed in your `resources/js/bootstrap.js` file.
+If you are not using Axios to make HTTP requests from your frontend, you should perform the equivalent configuration on your own HTTP client:

     axios.defaults.withCredentials = true;

 Finally, you should ensure your application's session cookie domain configuration supports any subdomain of your root domain.
-You may do this by prefixing the domain with a leading `.` within your `session` configuration file:
+You may accomplish this by prefixing the domain with a leading `.` within your application's `config/session.php` configuration file:

     'domain' => '.domain.com',